 Preparing Effectively for a Job Interview

-Researching the company will give you a wider view of what the company is looking for and how well you might fit in.
+Researching the company will give you a wider view of what they are looking for and how well you might fit in.
 Go to the “about us” section of the website.
 Find the company mission or vision statement and know how you fit within it.
 Find any news articles they have posted about the company activities.
 This gives you a glimpse into the culture and allows you to easily connect with your interviewers.
-Your prospective employer may ask you what you know about the company.
+Your prospective employer WILL ask you what you know about the company.
 They may even ask what you think they could be doing better!
-Being prepared to answer this question shows that you took time and effort to prepare for the interview and that you have a genuine interest in the organization.
-It shows good care and good planning—soft skills you will surely need on the job.
+Being prepared to answer these questions shows that you took time and effort to prepare for the interview and that you have a genuine interest in the organization.
+It shows detail orientation and good planning—soft skills you will need on the job.
 Find your interviewers on LinkedIn.
 Know who they are and get a sense of what they value.

 Practice Answering Common Questions

 Most interviewees find that practicing for the interview in advance with a family member, a friend, or a colleague eases possible nerves during the actual interview.
 At Granite State College, you can meet with a career advisor to practice your interview skills and telling your job stories.
 Practicing helps you to feel more confident when you walk through the interview door.
 In the “Interview Questions” section below, you’ll learn more about specific questions you will likely be asked and corresponding strategies for answering them.

 Plan to Dress Appropriately